Onurion/BayesianCurriculumGenerator/Readme.md

 # Bayesian Curriculum Generation Algorithm

 ## Overview
-This repository hosts the MiniGrid implementation of the Bayesian Curriculum Generation Algorithm (BCG), designed for curriculum learning in sparse reward reinforcement learning contexts.
-For access to the AeroRival Pursuit environment implementation, please switch to the `aerorival` branch.
+This repository hosts the AeroRival Pursuit implementation of the Bayesian Curriculum Generation Algorithm (BCG), designed for curriculum learning in sparse reward reinforcement learning contexts.
+For access to the MiniGrid environment implementation, please switch to the `main` branch.
 This dynamic and adaptive approach is showcased in various settings, demonstrating enhanced learning efficiency.

 ## Key Features
 - **Dynamic Task Generation:** Uses Bayesian networks for real-time task creation, adjusting complexity based on learning progression.